quanterall/HaskellMaterials/basics/02-composite-datatypes.md

 `HttpResponse UTF8Text`.

-With unions we predictably have the same format for generic unions as we do for basic ones and we will go through several of them now.
+With unions we predictably have the same format for generic unions as we do for basic ones and we will go through several popular and representative definitions below.

 ## Commonly used composite datatypes